Ropes/banken/README.md

 * Find something else?
 D: Submit an [issue](https://github.com/Ropes/banken/issues/new)!

 ## Implementation Design

+This was a fun project to dig back into concurrency for potentially high load data streams.
+Learned some new libraries, refreshed some Go concurrency patterns, and regained appreciation of the test -race detector!
+Certainly could have been implemented with simpler data structures, but adding the UI later was easier thanks to component composition.

 * Intercept traffic constrained by BPF from the local interfaces.
 * Filter traffic down to only HTTP requests.